 It can be.
 Our bodies’ estrogen surges during puberty and declines during menopause, which typically occurs anywhere between ages 40 and 55.

 Some women use estrogen pills, patches, or creams to relieve the hot flashes, vaginal dryness, or other not-so-fun symptoms of menopause.
 Progestin is also used in some hormone-replacement therapies to protect the lining of the uterus from developing cancer.
 Estrogen also helps your body process calcium.
-Women who lack estrogen—because they are menopausal, or don’t have periods because of intense athleticism or eating disorders—can be at risk of osteoporosis.
+Females who lack estrogen—because they are menopausal, or don’t have periods because of intense athleticism or eating disorders—can be at risk of osteoporosis.

 Is there a connection between the pill and cancer?

 Recent studies show no difference for pill takers or non-pill takers.
 Other studies indicate the combo pill reduces the risk of ovarian and endometrial cancer, and maybe colon cancer too.

-Everything in life comes with possible risks and benefits, including pregnancy—which researchers say poses many more health risks to women than does the use of hormonal birth control.
+Everything in life comes with possible risks and benefits, including pregnancy—which researchers say poses many more health risks than does the use of hormonal birth control.
 Because so much depends on your body, the safest route is always to discuss your family history and any other concerns with your health care provider.

 And when it comes to birth control information, always keep in mind that some organizations and individuals exaggerate or twist the possible links between hormonal birth control and disease because they want to scare women away from having sex outside of marriage.